 Surfaces of galvanized steel that are damaged after the galvanizing operation shall be repaired according to ASTM A 780 whenever damage exceeds 3/16 in.
 (5 mm) in width and/or 4 in.
 (100 mm) in length.
 Damage that occurs in the shop shall be repaired in the shop.
 Damage that occurs during transport or in the field shall be repaired in the field.

 Connection Treatment.
-After galvanizing, contact surfaces for any bolted connections shall be roughened by hand wire brushing or according to SSPC-SP7 (Brush-Off Blast Cleaning).
+After galvanizing and prior to shipping, contact surfaces for any bolted connections shall be roughened by hand wire brushing or according to SSPC-SP7 (Brush-Off Blast Cleaning).
 Power wire brushing is not allowed.

 All bolt holes shall be reamed or drilled to their specified diameters after galvanizing.
 All bolts shall be installed after galvanizing.